 CEPA allows for a wide variety of damages and other remedies, damages for lost wages, lost employee benefits such as health insurance, and stock or stock options, damages for emotional distress, punitive damages, and potentially even reinstatement to your former job.
 In addition, an employee can recover his or her attorneys’ fees and costs from the employer.Other New Jersey Anti-Retaliation Statutes

-While it is the broadest New Jersey Whistleblower law, CEPA is not the only statute that protects employees from retaliation.
+While it is the broadest New Jersey whistleblower law, CEPA is not the only statute that protects employees from retaliation.
 Rather, numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
 This includes, for example, the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Law ("NJWHL") and the New Jersey Family Leave Act (“NJFLA”), which protects employees who object to activities they reasonably believe violates each of those laws.